Callenberg/streamer5/README.md

 Class D amplifier Raspberry Pi-DigiAMP+ HAT for Raspberry Pi or the Raspberry DAC+

-12-24V power source for the amplifier.
+12-24V power source is required for the amplifier.

 Software requirements:
 =====================